halimarefat/torchFOAM/README.md

 # torchFOAM
-This is how to use PyTorch with OpenFOAM&reg;
+This repository is about how to use PyTorch with OpenFOAM&reg;.